iluvjava/Maths/Notebook 2.0/AMATH 503/Legendre Polynomials.md

 \eta_k = k(k + 1) \quad \forall k\in \mathbb{Z}_{\ge 0}
 $$

-And in thiat case, we have:
+And in that case, we have:

 $$
 y(x) = P_k^m(x)
 $$

-As the general solution of the Legendre equaiton.
+As the general solution of the Legendre equation.

 And, the relation is specified by this: